A Gaussian process based approach for validation of multi-variable measurement systems: application to SAR measurement systems: Methods

-These eight dimensions are believed to be a sufficient set for the system validation of general SAR measurement systems, while six dimensions are sufficient for scanning systems due to their independence on the device location ($x$, $y$), as explained before.
-Knowledge about the SAR measurement system implementation could be used to further reduce the number of dimensions and of required validation measurements.
+These $n = 8$ dimensions ($f, \theta, s, P_{in}$, PAR, BW, $x$, and $y$) are considered to be a sufficient set for the system validation of general SAR measurement systems, while six dimensions are sufficient for scanning systems due to their independence on the device location ($x$, $y$).
+Knowledge about the SAR measurement system implementation could be used to further reduce the number of dimensions and of required validation measurements (improper reduction will result in failure at the model validation step).
 For example if the scanning system implementation is independent of the rotation of the SAR pattern, the sampling of the rotation angle $\theta$ could be reduced or removed.
 Or, the dimensions of frequency $f$ and distance $s$ could be reduced and/or combined for a high-resolution scanning system that is less sensitive to the SAR pattern.
 Still it must be kept in mind that both characteristics of the measurement system as well as of its reconstruction algorithms must be considered.
 For this study, the authors chose to maintain the full dimension space to demonstrate device dependence on all parameters.
+The chosen validation antennas (dipoles, VPIFAs and CPIFA) are described in detail in \cite{iec62209-3}.

-\subsubsection{cSAR3D $(x, y, \theta)$-subcube}
+Note that each of these dimensions is continuous by nature.
+Reduction to a finite number of measurable configurations is the result of practical limitations in a) validation hardware (only specific validation antennas and spacers available to test labs, for which target values have been determined, can be used); b) measurement setup (modulated signals must be loaded onto the signal generator); and c) operator ease-of-use (need for manual positioning and orientation of the validation antennas).

-Next, the more practically relevant case of SAR deviations measurements on the $(x, y, \theta)$-subdomain of a cSAR3D device (while the other parameters remain unchanged) is examined.
-The initial set is composed of 25 locations $L = \{(x_i, y_i)\}_{i \in [1, 25]}$ randomly selected among the vertices of the canonical 3\,mm lattice of the measurable surface.
-For each location $(x_i, y_i)$, the set of 12 angles $A = \{ 15j \mod 180 : j \in [0, 11] \}$ of angles in degree is considered, and the initial sample set is set to be
+\paragraph*{cSAR3D $(x, y, \theta)$-subcube}

-under the constraints that a single dipole antenna is used at an operating frequency of 2450\,MHz that is fed with a continuous-wave signal with zero PAR and zero BW, at powers in the range of 25~--~36\,dBm, and with the source placed at a fixed distance of $s$~=~10\,mm to the phantom.
+We examine the case of psSAR measurement error on the $(x, y,\theta)$-subdomain of a cSAR3D device (fixing the other parameters) to assess the ability of the proposed approach to detect systematic measurement deviation patterns despite being agnostic about the measurement system implementation.
+A single dipole antenna is used at $f$ = 2450\,MHz.
+It is fed at a power level of $P_{in}$ = 29.2~dBm with a continuous-wave signal (modulation parameters: PAR = 0~dB, BW = 0~Hz).
+The dipole is placed at a fixed distance of $s$ = 10~mm on 25 randomly selected phantom surface locations $L = \{(x_i, y_i)\}_{i \in [1, 25]}$.
+The rotation dimension was covered using 12 rotation angles $A = \{j \cdot 15^\circ : j \in [0, 11] \}$ at each location $(x_i, y_i)$.
+Therefore, the $(x, y, \theta)$-subcube consists of 300 points

-\subsubsection{cSAR3D Validation}
+\paragraph*{cSAR3D Validation}